radio-astro-tools/spectral-cube/docs/installing.rst

     python setup.py install

 If you are using python2.7 (e.g., if you are using CASA version 5 or earlier), the latest spectral-cube version that is compatible is v0.4.4.
+Note that `Astropy v2.0 <https://docs.astropy.org/en/v2.0.16/install.html>__` is the last version to support python2.7.

 Developer version
 -----------------